 The output frequency on CF can be up to 2048 times higher than the frequency on F1 and F2.
 This higher output frequency is generated by accumulating the instantaneous active power signal over a much shorter time while converting it to a frequency.
 This shorter accumulation period means less averaging of the $\cos(2\omega t)$ component.
-As a consequence, some of this instantaneous power signal passes through the digital-to-frequency conversion.
+As a consequence, some of this instantaneous power signal passes through the digital-tofrequency conversion.
 This is not a problem in the application.

 Where CF is used for calibration purposes, the frequency should be averaged by the frequency counter, which removes any ripple.
 If CF is being used to measure energy, such as in a microprocessor-based application, the CF output should also be averaged to calculate power.
-Because the outputs, F1 and F2, operate at a much lower frequency, a lot more averaging of the instantaneous active power signal is carried out.
+Because the outputs F1 and F2 operate at a much lower frequency, a lot more averaging of the instantaneous active power signal is carried out.
 The result is a greatly attenuated sinusoidal content and a virtually ripple-free frequency output.

-TRANSFER FUNCTION

-Frequency Outputs F1 and F2
+TRANSFER FUNCTION Frequency Outputs F1 and F2

-The ADE7761A calculates the product of two voltage signals (on Channel 1 and Channel 2) and then low-pass filters this product to extract active power information.
+The ADE7761 calculates the product of two voltage signals (on Channel 1 and Channel 2) and then low-pass filters this product to extract active power information.
 This active power information is then converted to a frequency.
 The frequency information is output on F1 and F2 in the form of active high pulses.
-The pulse rate at these outputs is relatively low, for example, 0.34 Hz maximum for ac signals with SO = S1 = 0 (see Table 8).
-This means that the frequency at these outputs is generated from active power information accumulated over a relatively long period.
+The pulse rate at these outputs is relatively low, for example, 0.34 Hz maximum for ac signals with S0 = S1 = 0 (see Table 7).
+This means that the frequency at these outputs is generated from active power information accumulated over a relatively long period of time.
 The result is an output frequency that is proportional to the average active power.
 The averaging of the active power signal is implicit to the digital-to-frequency conversion.
-The output frequency or pulse rate is related to the input voltage signals by
+The output frequency or pulse rate is related to the input voltage signals by the following equation:

-$$F_1 - F_2 Frequency = \frac{5.70 \times Gain \times V1{rms} \times V2{rms} \times F{1-4}}{V{REF}^2}$$ (7)
+$$F_1 - F_2 \ Frequency = \frac{5.70 \times V \mathbf{1}{rms} \times V \mathbf{2}{rms} \times F{1-4}}{V{REF}^2}$$ (7)

-$F_1 - F_2$ Frequency is the output frequency on $F_1$ and $F_2$ (Hz).

-$V1{rms}$ is the differential rms voltage signal on Channel 1 (V).

-V2rms is the differential rms voltage signal on Channel 2 (V).
+$F_1 - F_2$ Frequency is the output frequency on F1 and F2 (Hz). $V1{rms}$ is the differential rms voltage signal on Channel 1 (V). $V2{rms}$ is the differential rms voltage signal on Channel 2 (V).
+V{REF} is the reference voltage (2.5 V ± 8%) (V).

-Gain is 1 or 16, depending on the PGA gain selection made using the logic input PGA.

-$V{REF}$ is the reference voltage (2.5 V ± 8%) (V).

-$F{1-4}$ is one of four possible frequencies selected by using the logic inputs S0 and S1 (see Table 6).
+F{1-4} is one of four possible frequencies selected by using the logic inputs S0 and S1 (see Table 5).